Webinar: Internal Alternative Provision best practice – WATCH NOW

 4. Specialist SEN support

-Specialist SEN service complements the support schools may already have in place, giving access to specialists and additional services that fit around interventions students may be receiving elsewhere.
+Specialist SEN support services complement the support schools may already have in place, giving access to specialists and additional services that fit around interventions students may be receiving elsewhere.
 Online classrooms are designed for collaboration online and offer multiple means of participation for students with additional needs.
-There is always a way for even the most anxious student to share their ideas with peers or privately to the teacher.
+There is always a way for even the most anxious student to share their ideas with peers or privately with the teacher.

 5. Communication and monitoring